Ekoi people

-Ekoi people, also known as Ejagham, are an ethnic group in southeastern Nigeria and extending eastward into the southwest region of Cameroon.
+Ekoi people, also known as Ejagham, are an ethnic group in south east Nigeria and extending eastward into the southwest region of Cameroon.
 They speak the Ejagham language.
 Other Ekoi languages are spoken by related groups, including the Etung, some groups in Ikom (such as Ofutop, Akparabong and Nde), some groups in Ogoja (Ishibori and Bansarra), Ufia, and Yakö.
-The Ekoi have lived closely with the nearby Efik, Annang, Ibibio, and Igbo people of southeastern Nigeria.
-The Ekoi are best known for their Ekpe headdresses and the Nsibidi text.
-The Ejagham are the original creators of the Nsibidi ideograms and still use them as a part of tradition.
+The Ekoi have lived closely with the nearby Biase, Efik, Annang, and Ibibio people of south south Nigeria.
+The Ekoi are best known for their Ekpe headdresses and the Nsibidi script.

+The Ejagham likely are the creators of the Nsibidi ideograms and still use them as a part of tradition.

 Geography

 The Ekoi in Nigeria are found in Cross River State.
 The Ekoid languages are spoken around this area, although English (the national language) is also spoken.
 The Ejaham are spread out living in multiple villages called etek.
 Seeing a number of coconut trees or a mboma tree at the entrance or center of a village is an indication that you have entered Ejaham territory.
 In order to have easy access to a reliable source of water, all villages are built by a river or stream.
+It was convenient for people to live in the Cross River area, as they were used as main roads and journeys for trade routes.